If you’re looking to get your forklift license, now is a great time.

 So, a bad driving record will not prevent you from getting your forklift license.

-That's great news if you’ve never gotten your driver's license.
-Or if you might've lost yours due to accidents, tickets, or for some other reason.
+That is great news if you have never gotten your driver’s license or if you might have lost yours due to accidents, tickets, or other issues.

 What is the penalty for driving a forklift without a license?